nishattandra/ObjectMoving-webgl/README.md

 # Moving Object Game with Snippiness Effect

 A fun, interactive browser game where the player controls a moving object that must avoid randomly moving obstacles.
 Upon crashing into an obstacle, the main object breaks into smaller fragments (snippiness effect) before the game ends.

+## Live Demo
+You can play the game here: [Live Game](https://nishattandra.github.io/ObjectMoving-webgl/)

 ## Features